felixfbecker/node-sql-template-strings/README.md

-A simple yet powerful module to allow you to use ES6 tagged template strings for prepared/escaped statements in mysql/mysql2 and postgres (and with simple, I mean only 7 lines of code!).
+A simple yet powerful module to allow you to use ES6 tagged template strings for prepared/escaped statements in [mysql](https://www.npmjs.com/package/mysql) / [mysql2](https://www.npmjs.com/package/mysql2) and [postgres](https://www.npmjs.com/package/pq) (and with simple, I mean only 7 lines of code!).

-Examples (callbacks omitted):
+Example for escaping queries (callbacks omitted):
 ```js
 let SQL = require('sql-template-strings');